RedefiningReality/AI-and-Metadata/README.md

 # AI and Metadata
 This repository contains all of the Python scripts associated with image manipulation for the artificial intelligence, metadata manipulation, as well as the source code for the artificial intelligence itself.

-TODO: upload scripts and update this readme with their respective locations
+TODO: upload scripts and update this readme with script locations